 BORON – TIME TO INVEST

 With low prices leading to high demand and an uncertain future for even long-term commodities like oil, many reasons investing in Boron stocks – American Pacific Borates (ABR) – is a representative example – might be worth considering now as opposed to later when they’re sure bets.
-For example, some of these investments will provide additional revenue streams from their other products or services, which could stabilize any income lost over time due to both economic factors such as global recession and technological advances like fracking shale gas deposits.
+For example, some of these investments will provide additional revenue streams from their other products or services, which could stabilize any income lost over time due to economic factors such as global recession and technological advances like fracking shale gas deposits.

 So What is Boron

 Boron is a rare, semi-metallic element.
 It combines with oxygen and other natural elements in nature to form several different compounds called borates.
 These borates can be found in oceans, coal, shale, and sedimentary rocks.
-In rocks, it concentrations can vary between 5 milligrams per kilogram in basalts, 100 mg/kg in shales, and 4.5 mg/liter in the ocean.
+In rocks, its concentrations can vary between 5 milligrams per kilogram in basalts, 100 mg/kg in shales, and 4.5 mg/liter in the ocean.

 The Global Market for Boron

-The global borates market is over 2 million tonnes of B₂O₃ equivalent with the key traditional industries being glass, ceramics, modern medicines, agriculture, and detergents.
+The global borates market is over 2 million tonnes of B₂O₃ equivalent, with the key traditional industries being glass, ceramics, modern medicines, agriculture, and detergents.

 The global borates market is expected to grow at 3% CAGR for the next five years to reach 2.65 million tonnes (Mt) B₂O₃ equivalent by 2023.